 If you don’t already know you have type 2 diabetes, you’ll probably get screened for it and prediabetes after your stroke.
 If your blood sugar levels are too high, the doctor might prescribe medication to control them.
 Some help your body produce more insulin.
 Others slow the rate at which carbohydrates break down in your bloodstream.

 A stroke can leave you with new medical issues during your recovery.
 That can depend on the type of attack you had, how severe it was, and how you respond physically and emotionally.

 Antidepressants: Depression and anxiety are common after a stroke.
 One often prescribed antidepressant type is a selective serotonin reuptake inhibitor.
 Examples are sertraline (Zoloft), citalopram (Celexa), paroxetine (Brisdelle, Paxil, Paxil CR, Pexeva), or fluoxetine (Prozac, Rapiflux).

 Osteoporosis supplements: You often lose lean muscle and bone density after a stroke.
 That makes you more likely to get osteoporosis.
 Your doctor may suggest you take calcium and vitamin D supplements and possibly a medication to keep your bones strong.

 Muscle spasm drugs.
 A stroke may leave you with muscle movements you can’t control.
 Your doctor will call this spasticity.
-She may give you a shot of botulinum toxin (Botox) in the affected muscle.
-She might also prescribe pills to relieve spasms and cramping.
+They may give you a shot of botulinum toxin (Botox) in the affected muscle.
+They might also prescribe pills to relieve spasms and cramping.